-14630 Two Bar Road is a 0.63-acre parcel developed with a one-story, 1,124 square foot singlefamily home and a one-story, four-unit multifamily building with one-bedroom units ranging from 418 to 496 square feet.
-The property was developed in 1940 as a motel, but has since been converted from visitor accommodation to long-term residential units.
+14650 Two Bar Road is a 0.46-acre parcel developed with a single-family home, a duplex, and a four-unit multifamily building.
+The single-family home is 1,076 square feet with two bedrooms and a 266-square-foot garage, and was reconstructed in 1997 after having been destroyed by fire.
+The duplex, constructed in 1957, consists of two 1-bedroom, 495-square-foot units.
+The fourplex, constructed in 1953, consists of four studio units ranging from 212 to 423 square feet.
+The property was converted from visitor accommodation to long-term residential use.
 Each unit has a full bathroom, kitchen, and at least one parking space.